 In 2010/2011, Jamie teamed up with Activia for a series of TV adverts to promote their latest product, a pouring yogurt.
 In the later stages of 2011 Jamie featured in The South African Tourism Board’s latest campaign which meant he took a “trip of a lifetime” to the country.
 This was a personal journey to highlight the main attractions and was part of a nationwide PR campaign.
 Throughout 2011, Jamie practised his tennis skills as part of the LTA’s “All Play” scheme to encourage more people in the UK to pick up a racket and play the game.
 In 2013, Jamie teamed up with Ibis Hotels to launch their new sleep art phone app highlighting the importance of a good night’s sleep and he continues to be an ambassador of Disney’s 2013/2014 Winnie the Pooh Storytelling competition to find the UK’s best storytellers.

-Jamie has filmed three series of Forbidden History for the Yesterday Channel; a series he has fronted since 2013 to much acclaim.
+Jamie has filmed four series of Forbidden History for the Yesterday Channel, which he has fronted since 2013 to wide acclaim.
 The programme uncovers the truth behind great historical myths, conspiracy theories, ancient treasures, lost civilisations and war time secrets.

-Jamie’s long established relationship with Heart 106.2 FM began in 2005, when he started co-hosting the station’s flagship breakfast show alongside Harriet Scott.
-He continues to present the hugely popular weekday breakfast slot to date, with new co-presenter Emma Bunton.
+Jamie’s long established relationship with Heart 106.2 FM began in 2005, when he started co-hosting the station’s flagship breakfast show.
+He continues to present the hugely popular weekday breakfast slot to date, with co-presenter Emma Bunton.
+2016 saw Jamie front Sky 1’s new flagship show ‘Dog’s Might Fly’ and he also returned as the presenter for Channel 5’s latest police series, Traffic Cops.
+The show has consistently been one of the most watched factual series on UK television.

-Jamie lives with his wife and two sons in West London and has a keen interest in property and interior design, regularly renovating his own properties.
+Jamie lives with his wife, two sons and dog Magnus in West London and has a huge passion for property and interior design, regularly renovating his own properties.